reserve-protocol/protocol/contracts/plugins/uniconvex/README.md

 $$\dfrac{D}{L}$$

 where
-D = total amount of coins when the pool in in balanced state and all the coins have an equal price L = total liquidity
+D = total amount of coins when the pool is in its balanced state and all the coins have an equal price L = total liquidity

 The constant D is the same as in StableSwap invariant (v1)